DAndrewBox/GM-Testing-Library/Docs/Documentation.md

 # 📚 Documentation

-This is the official and up-to-date documentation for the **GameMaker's Testing Library**.
+This is the offline version of the official and up-to-date documentation for the **GameMaker's Testing Library**.
 Here you will find all the information you need to start using the library in your projects.

 ---